MohammadHussain1/Auto-Parts-Ecommerce/README.md

 =======
 # Auto-Parts E-commerce Backend

-A Node.js backend for an auto-parts e-commerce system with automated bulk product ingestion from emails, role-based access control, and comprehensive API endpoints.
+This is a Node.js backend for an auto-parts e-commerce system with automated bulk product ingestion from emails, role-based access control, and comprehensive API endpoints.

 ## Features

-- **Automated Bulk Product Ingestion**: Process bulk product data (1k+ rows) from simulated email attachments
+- Automated bulk product ingestion from email attachments (simulated via API)
-- **Role-Based Access Control**: Admin and Staff roles with different permissions
+- Role-based access control (Admin and Staff)
-- **JWT Authentication**: Secure token-based authentication
+- JWT authentication
-- **Duplicate Filtering**: Automatic filtering of duplicate products by code or name
+- Duplicate product filtering
-- **Email Registration Validation**: Only registered emails can submit products
+- Only registered emails can submit products
-- **Excel & CSV File Processing**: Support for both Excel and CSV file uploads containing product data
+- Excel and CSV file support for bulk uploads
-- **Comprehensive API Endpoints**: Full CRUD operations with proper permissions
+- Full CRUD operations for products

 ## Tech Stack